mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-yesno-radio-groups.md

 ---
-title: Replacing Multiple selection fields with Radio-button Groups
+title: "Optimize UI: Replacing Multiple selection fields with Radio Groups"
-description: Optimize your forms' user interaction with our guide on Replacing Multiple selection fields with Radio-button Groups.
-Discover the advantages of transitioning to radio-button groups for single-choice selections, offering users a clearer, more straightforward selection process.
-This guide provides insights into the implementation of radio-button groups in your applications or websites, including design considerations and best practices for accessibility.
-Perfect for web developers, UI/UX designers, and anyone aiming to refine their digital forms for better user experience.
+description: "Improve your UI by switching from Yes/No options to radio groups.
+Enhance user experience with clearer choices and streamlined decision-making."
 ---
 ## Source